Study and Examination Rules

 (7) The assessment of the final state examination and of each its part (if it is divided into parts) will be decided by the Examination Board in non-public closed voting of its members.
 If the number of votes is equal, the chairperson has the deciding vote.

-(9) If the student has reasonable doubts about whether the assessment has been awarded under these Study Rules and accreditation, he or she may submit a reasoned request for revision of the assessment to the Dean within 5 working days of entering the assessment into the information system of VSE.
+(9) If the student has reasonable doubts about whether the assessment has been awarded under these Study Rules and accreditation, he or she may submit a reasoned request for revision of the assessment to the Dean within 5 working days of entering the assessment into InSIS.
 If the Dean finds that the assessment has not been awarded under these Study Rules or accreditation, the decision of the Examination Board shall be annulled and the Dean shall decide on the holding of the contested final state examination or of its part (if it is divided into parts); otherwise, the Dean will confirm the decision of the Examination Board.
 The Dean’s decision is final.

 (10) If the student failed to complete any part of the final state examination (if it is divided into parts), he or she is required to repeat only that part of the final examination.